siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

 The term "polymorphism" comes from the Greek words "poly" (many) and "morph" (forms), meaning "many forms".
 Polymorphism enhances flexibility and reusability in programming by allowing one interface to be used for a general class of actions.
 In Java, polymorphism is achieved through two main mechanisms:

+**Real-Life Example:**
+Just like in a real payment system, the action of making a payment is common across different payment methods, but the process varies.
+Polymorphism allows the system to treat all payment types in a uniform way while still allowing each type to behave differently as needed.

 ### I. Static or Compile-Time Polymorphism
 Static polymorphism, also known as compile-time polymorphism, is achieved through method overloading.
+The compiler determines which method to call based on the method signature.

+**Key Points:**
 - Method overloading allows methods to have the same name but different parameter lists.
 - The return type alone is not sufficient to differentiate overloaded methods.